UMT 12x20 black set / N38 - magnetic pin

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – find application in computer drives, electric motors, medical equipment and various technologically advanced devices.
+- Significant importance in the industry of new technologies – are utilized in HDD drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: